 Join Catholics from around the world who are attending our training events to be equipped to bring the ChristLife process to their dioceses and parishes.
 Here are options for training:

-The ChristLife National Training Conference offers training on the entire ChristLife series.
+The ChristLife National Training Conference offers training on the entire ChristLife process.
 It is an opportunity to be inspired, equipped, and connected so you can implement the ChristLife evangelization process in your home parish.
 There are opportunities built into the conference for spiritual renewal, training, and connecting with leaders who are transforming their parishes.

 ChristLife offers 'Let Down Your Nets' Training Conferences for dioceses.
 This two day conference will provide an immersive training experience in ChristLife’s three-part evangelization process: Discovering Christ, Following Christ, and Sharing Christ.
-ChristLife partners with dioceses around the country to provide training on practical and proven ways to implement the different courses in the ChristLife series in parishes; including how to train, inspire, and organize a parish team and ways to care for people during the courses.
+ChristLife partners with dioceses around the country to provide training on practical and proven ways to implement the different courses series in parishes; including how to train, inspire, and organize a parish team and ways to care for people during the courses.

 A parish training day is an opportunity to gather your entire team of parishioners and to be formed in one mind and heart for the work of evangelization.
 After attending a national or diocesan training conference, parish leaders are faced with the challenging task of recruiting and training a team of parishioners.
 While some parish teams are fully assembled and attend a training conference together, many others have not yet gathered.
 Consequently, for most parishes, a training day is essential to share the vision for the ChristLife process of evangelization and to train the entire team in the practical dimension of the courses.

 Dave Nodar presents this Primacy of Grace retreat for diocesan and parish staffs.